Paper wasp: Nests

 Most social wasps of the family Vespidae make nests from paper, but some stenogastrine species, such as Liostenogaster flavolineata, use mud.
 A small group of eusocial crabronid wasps, of the genus Microstigmus (the only eusocial wasps outside the family Vespidae), also constructs nests out of chewed plant fibers, though the nest consistency is quite different from those of true paper wasps, due to the absence of wood fibers, and the use of silk extruded by female wasps to bind the fibers.

 Nests can be found in sheltered areas, such as the eaves of a house, the branches of a tree, on the end of an open pipe, or on an old clothesline.
 Some species, such as Ropalidia romandi, will vary their nest architecture depending on where they build their nest.

 Three species of Polistes are obligate social parasites, and have lost the ability to build their own nests, and are sometimes referred to as "cuckoo paper wasps".
 They rely on the nests of their hosts to raise their brood.
 A few hornets and yellowjackets are also brood parasites (e.g., Vespula austriaca).

 Brood rearing

 In temperate climates, in the autumn, reproductive males and females are reared.
-Males find a good place to wait and attract females with pheremones while the queens fly around until they select a mate.
+Males find a good place to wait and attract females with pheromones while the queens fly around until they select a mate.
 Only the new queens hibernate overwinter in a sheltered location; the males and un-mated females die before spring.

 In the spring each searches for a suitable location and starts and maintains a new nest typically by herself until the first brood of female workers matures and helps in all activities except egg laying.

 End of season: Male wasps mature and leave, nest shuts down leaving nest empty.

 Single paper wasp foundress establishes her nest, adding cells, renewing repellent on the pedicel.
 She has already laid eggs in several of the incomplete cells and continually checks the nest and cells.